 Kath started her blog 'Fat Heffalump' five years ago and is now part of a growing movement of people who want fat acceptance.

-"I've always been called fat," says Kath.
+"I've always been called fat," she says.
 "I believed that the worst thing a person could possibly be was fat."

 "I just battled it in every single way I could...
 I believed that I couldn't do anything in life that was good until I was thin."

-"I used to be what I'd refer to as a brown sparrow," says Kath.
-"I would wear dark colours, not wear anything that was visible."
+"I used to be what I'd refer to as a 'brown sparrow'," she says.
+"I would wear dark colours and not wear anything that was [too] visible."

 "People would kind of, even then, still sort of make a comment about 'fatty'."